Skip to content

 self.pins["hs_1"].init(self.pins["hs_1"].OUT)

-1. Call one of the methods, for example off().
+1. Call one of the methods, for example off(), on() or for LS pins duty().

 self.pins["hs_1"].off()